Motion City Soundtrack: Music

-The band's array of influences mostly include alternative indie rock bands Superchunk, Jawbox, Sunny Day Real Estate, the Flaming Lips, Fugazi, and Pavement.
-Additional artists that inspired the band includes Braid and The Rentals, Elvis Costello, Pixies, Tom Waits, Ben Folds, the Weakerthans, Poster Children, the Carpenters, and the Cardigans.
-AllMusic additionally credits bands such as Weezer and the Get Up Kids as influences, among others.
+The three main influences that unite all members of Motion City Soundtrack are Superchunk, Jawbox, and Pixies.
+Both Justin Pierre and Matt Taylor are also influenced by Ben Folds Five, Fugazi, and Braid.
+Pierre also takes inspiration from Poster Children, the Carpenters, the Cardigans, Pavement, Tom Waits, the Flaming Lips, and Sunny Day Real Estate, while Taylor cites That Dog, Swervedriver, Radiohead, the Rentals, and Burning Airlines as additional influences.

 Pierre quoted Waits that "all anybody ever does is imitate their favorite artist—badly," adding, "we're just regurgitating all the crap we listened to in the late '80s and early '90s, the music that got us into playing music in the first place."

-The band's musical style is widely recognizable by its unique blend of pop punk with the Moog synthesizer.
+The band's musical style is widely recognizable by its unique blend of pop-punk with the Moog synthesizer.
 The usage of the Moog stems from Cain, who first heard the instrument employed on the Rentals' album Return of the Rentals (1995).
 He subsequently bought a cheap Moog at a pawn shop and wanted it to be an integral part of Motion City upon their formation.
 Johnson became known for his signature "Moogstand" in live performances, which consisted of a handstand on the instrument.
-The group has been widely attributed to a number of different genres, including pop rock, power pop, indie rock, emo, and pop punk.
+The group has been widely attributed to a number of different genres, including pop rock, power pop, indie rock, emo, and pop-punk.
 Joshua Cain dismissed this latter label, remarking, "I definitely wouldn't consider us a pop-punk band.
 Our influences are more based on '90s bands like Superchunk and early Weezer."
 Pierre characterized the band's music as "dirty, fast, happy, emotional rock songs."

 Nylon compared the music of their debut album, I Am the Movie, to All and the Get Up Kids.
 It has been described as having a "distinctly unified and identifiable style."
 Subsequent releases varied in style.
 My Dinosaur Life, for example, saw the band attempting to emulate their favorite post-hardcore acts, such as Archers of Loaf and Dinosaur Jr.